epics-motor/motorVMC/README.md

 # motorVMC
 A Virtual Motor Controller (VMC) with EPICS support.
+NOTE: this module can't be used as a submodule of motor, yet.

 ## Python scripts